MohamedRagabAbbas/Text-to-SQL/README.md

 WikiSQL is a dataset containing 80,654 hand-annotated instances of natural language questions, SQL queries, and SQL tables, extracted from 24,241 HTML tables on Wikipedia, totaling 116 MB in size.
 It is divided into 8,294 validation instances, 56,143 for training, and 15,832 for testing.
 When it was first released, WikiSQL was the largest hand-annotated semantic parsing dataset.
 One limitation of WikiSQL is that each query involves only a single table, and the queries are relatively simple, lacking more complex keywords like JOIN, GROUP BY, and others \[[5](https://arxiv.org/pdf/1709.00103)\].

+![igure 4: An example in WikiSQL.
+The inputs consist of a table and a question.
+The outputs consist of a ground truth SQL query and the corresponding result from execution [5].](images/wikisql-example.png)
-![][image5]Figure 4: An example in WikiSQL.
+Figure 4: An example in WikiSQL.
 The inputs consist of a table and a question.
 The outputs consist of a ground truth SQL query and the corresponding result from execution \[5\].

 In WikiSQL, the tables, and SQL queries are randomly slotted into train, dev, and test splits, such that each table is present in exactly one split.
 The Data set is available for [download](https://www.kaggle.com/datasets/shahrukhkhan/wikisql) on Kaggle.